 - The anime adaptation of Aku no Hana changes the characters from middle school students to high school kids, possibly due to the violent and psychosexual nature of the story, not to mention the animation is rotoscoped.

 - Mamoru Chiba a.k.a.
-Tuxedo Mask in Sailor Moon is 17 in the manga and 21 in the 1990's anime.
-This actually means the romance between he and Usagi - who's age is 14 in both - is toned down perhaps due to the larger age gap.
-In the anime Usagi and Mamoru's relationship comes across to outsiders viewers like college student allowing a teen girl who has a crush on him to say he's her boyfriend to keep her happy, whereas in the manga there is little doubt in the romance.
+Tuxedo Mask in Sailor Moon is 17 in the manga and 21 in the 1990s anime.
+This actually means the romance between he and Usagi - whose age is 14 in both - is toned down perhaps due to the larger age gap.
+In the anime Usagi and Mamoru's relationship comes across to some viewers like college student allowing a teen girl who has a crush on him to say he's her boyfriend to keep her happy, whereas in the manga there is little doubt in the romance.

 - In the Wonder Momo webcomic, Momoko's love interest Natsuhiko is clearly somewhere between 23 and 25.
 In the anime, he's changed into a high school contemporary of Momoko's.
 His personality also changes, going from cocksure adult to insecure teenager.

 - The anime adaptation of Sazae-san lowered the age of most of the family.
 Sazae was 27 in the manga, now 24 in the anime.

 - Zelda in the original game is the same age as Link, roughly the age of Zelda in OOT.
 Zelda in one of the manga based off said game is a teenager and an Action Girl.
 Link is also older than he should be, being Zelda's older half-brother, but looks younger than Zelda due to being part elf.

 - Red from Pokemon Red And Blue is eleven.
 Most adaptations, for example Ash from Pokémon and Red from Pokémon Special, pin their Red counterpart at ten when they begin their journey.